xuanqing/GettingAndCleaningDataCourseProject/README.md

 This repo is for Getting And Cleaning Data's Course Project

+#### How to
+Be sure the Samsung data is in your working directory.
+And Source the run\_analysis.R file though the right path.

 #### run\_analysis.R

 run\_analysis.R file is the main file of this repo